cisagov/trustymail/README.md

 #### Mail sending

 * `MX Record` - If an MX record was found that contains at least a single mail server.
 * `Mail Servers` - The list of hosts found in the MX record.
 * `Mail Server Ports Tested` - A list of the ports tested for SMTP and STARTTLS support.
 * `Mail Server Is Listening` - If the mail servers are actually listening on the tested ports.
 * `Mail Server Supports SMTP` - If the mail servers support SMTP.
 * `Mail Server Supports STARTTLS` - If the mail servers support STARTTLS.
+* `Domain Supports STARTTLS` - True if all mail servers that support SMTP also support STARTTLS, and otherwise false.

 #### SPF